 Parts of Australia, New Zealand, Israel and the UK require pet dogs be micro-chipped.
 It’s a matter of time before legislation is passed in the USA.

 In the future, Americans may be required to have their dogs implanted with RFID microchip technology.
-There will most likely be a universal database and stray pets will be a thing of the past.
+With a universal database, stray pets will be a thing of the past.

 RFID Medical Concerns

-There are documented cases of dogs developing tumors which were perhaps linked to their embedded microchip.
+There are documented cases of dogs developing tumors which may or may not be linked to their embedded microchip.
 Internal bleeding can also occur but is extremely rare.

-Anytime a medical procedure is performed infection is possible, whether it be a person or a dog.
-Having a good vet do the microchip procedure will help to ease concerns.
+Infection is possible anytime a medical procedure is performed.
+Having a good vet to implant the microchip will ease concerns.

 What We Can Recommend